srkraut/sigma-docs/docs/layout/layout-designers.md

 # Overview

-The Layout Designer is the heart of content creation in Xibo.
+The Layout Designer is the heart of content creation in Sigma-DS.
 Each time a new Layout is added, or an existing one needs a design change, the Layout Designer is used.

 On adding a new Layout, or clicking Design from the row menu of a Layout, the Layout Designer will open:
 ![Alt text](layoutImg1.png)